grafana/alloy/docs/sources/tutorials/get-started.md

 ## Get started with {{% param "PRODUCT_NAME" %}}

-This set of tutorials contains a collection of examples that build on each other to demonstrate how to configure and use [{{< param "PRODUCT_NAME" >}}][alloy].
+This tutorial will walk you through configuring Alloy to collect logs from your local machine and report logs to Loki running in the local Grafana Stack.
+This process will enable you to query and visualize the logs sent to Loki using the Grafana dashboard.

-To follow these tutorials, you need to have a basic understanding of what {{< param "PRODUCT_NAME" >}} is and telemetry collection in general.
-You should also be familiar with with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
+To follow this tutorial, you must have a basic understanding of Alloy and telemetry collection in general.
+You should also be familiar with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
+You don't need to know about the
-You don't need to know about the {{< param "PRODUCT_NAME" >}} [configuration syntax][configuration] concepts.
+{{< param "PRODUCT_NAME" >}} [configuration syntax][configuration] concepts.

 ## Prerequisites

-This first tutorial requires a Linux, Unix, or Mac environment with Docker installed.
+This tutorial requires a Linux, Unix, or Mac environment with Docker installed.
-The examples run on a single host so that you can run them on your laptop or in a Virtual Machine.
-You are encouraged to try the examples using a `config.alloy` file and experiment with the examples yourself.

 ## Install {{% param "PRODUCT_NAME" %}} and start the service